tambep/tambep.github.io/papers.md

 ## Peer-reviewed papers

-The Hidden Cost of Innovation for Women in Tech\
+The Hidden Cost of IT Innovation: Access to Emerging Technologies and the Gender Wage Gap\
 (with [Tiantian Yang](https://mgmt.wharton.upenn.edu/profile/yangtt/))\
 *MIS Quarterly*.
 Forthcoming.